 '''

 long stdcall EcDoDisconnect(

 [in, out, ref] CXH pcxh

-).
+);

 '''

-pcxh: On input, contains the session context handle of the Session Context that the client wants to disconnect.
+pcxh: On input, contains the session context handle of the Session Context that the client is disconnecting.
 On output, the server MUST clear the session context handle to a zero value.
 Setting the value to zero instructs the RPC layer of the server to destroy the RPC context handle.